apache/james-project/src/adr/0042-applicative-read-repairs.md

  view primary key).
 Most of all, the updates are performed asynchronously.
 This mechanism is considered experimental.
  - Cassandra BATCH suffers from the following downsides:
    - A batch containing conditional updates can only operate within a single partition
-   - It is unadvised to update many partition in a single batch, and keep the cardinality low for performance reasons
+   - It is unadvised to update many partitions in a single batch, and keep the cardinality low for performance reasons

 BATCH could be a good option to keep to tables synchronized, but do not apply to mailboxes (conditional update) nor counters.